szilard/teach-data-science-msc-analytics-ceu/README.md

 machine learning are covered (to some extent) in other courses in the program, I decided to spend 60-70% of the available time on *machine learning*.
 Yet, I'm still dedicating the
-rest to an overview of data science with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
+rest to an overview of the entire data science landscape with topics such as exploratory data analysis, data visualization, reproducibility, tools for data analysis etc.
-(and emphasizing how to get more details from the other courses and how all these come together).
+(and discussing how to get details from the other courses).

 My views on what a more overreaching data science curriculum should be are briefly expressed below